 You've just tested your body's limits and are ready for some post-workout nutrition.
 The International Society of Sports Nutrition notes that the window after a workout may be the most critical point in your training when it comes to nutrition.
-If you can pick only one nutrient to consume after an intense workout -- go for carbohydrates to replace the energy in depleted muscles.
-Protein, though, is almost equally important in sealing in your workout's benefits and promoting recovery.

 Video of the Day